 The Court of Session is divided into the Outer House and the Inner House.
 The Outer House hears cases at first instance (meaning cases that have not previously been to court), and the Inner House is primarily the appeal court, hearing civil appeals from both the Outer House and Sheriff Courts.
 Appeals from the Inner House may go to the Supreme Court of the United Kingdom.

 In the Outer House, a judge sits alone, but occasionally there may be a civil jury made up of 12 people.
 The Inner House cases are heard by three judges, although five or more judges may hear more complex and significant cases.

-Less serious criminal matters are heard in Justice of the Peace Courts (in Glasgow, the Stipendiary Magistrate Court as well) at first instance.
-The JP courts are located in the same cities as the Sheriff Courts, but there are an additional 6 JP courts in other locations throughout Scotland.
+Less serious criminal matters are heard in Justice of the Peace Courts at first instance.
+The JP courts are located in the same cities as the Sheriff Courts, but there are additional JP courts in other locations throughout Scotland.
 From 2008 to early 2010, Justice of the Peace Courts gradually replaced the former District Courts which were operated by local authorities.

-Information on raising actions, and further details on each court’s jurisdiction can be found on the Scottish Court Service website.
+Information on raising actions, and further details on each court’s jurisdiction can be found on the Scottish Courts and Tribunals Service website.

 Other Courts in Scotland

 The Court of the Lord Lyon - deals with matters of heraldry.

 The Scottish Land Court - deals with disputes between landlord and tenant in relation to agricultural tenancies and crofting.